V-Varna/Anti-Doping-platform/README.md

 Copy
 Edit
 npm install
-Create a .env file (or .env.local) with your environment variables:
+Create a .env file  with your environment variables:

 env
 Copy